FREE UK SHIPPING ON ORDERS OVER £50

 This jelly-like translucent mushroom is ruffled and made up of branching frond-like parts supported by a central base and is generally found on fallen branches of broad-leaved trees.
 Tremella is also known as snow fungus, silver ear, snow ear, white wood ear, and white jelly mushroom.
 It enjoys humid tropical conditions and is found worldwide, from South and Central America, the Caribbean, Australia, New Zealand, Asia and parts of North America.

 For thousands of years, Tremella has been used in TCM reserved for royalty and the wealthy.
-It was used to help boost the immune system, reduce inflammation and treat asthma and a dry cough.
-However, it was its impressive hydrating and skin-rejuvenating properties that made it incredibly popular.
+It was used to help support immune health however, it was its impressive hydrating and skin-rejuvenating properties that made it incredibly popular.

 To learn more, let’s briefly cast our minds back to the Tang Dynasty (618–907 AD).
 In this period, there was an imperial consort named Yang Guifei who was believed to be the most beautiful women in Chinese history.
 Legend has it, this incomparable beauty was thanks to her consistent use of Tremella.
 Her appearance and exceptional beauty brought her admiration, honourable status, countless treasures, and a luxurious life.
 She was often described her as having “a face that would put flowers to shame.”
 Today, science allows us to rediscover what Yang Guifei understood all those years ago about the beauty hacks Tremella has to offer.